bumin02/infinite_money/README.md

 # Fork this repository before starting work.

-Do not contribute (push) directly to this repository.
+Push directly to this repository for changes that are certain.

-You should not clone this repository to your local device.
+Clone this repository to your local device.

-Only clone repositories which have been forked (duplicated onto your account).